Overview of On Campus Housing

 If students cannot come to an agreement about shared expectations and guidelines, whether as roommates or community members, students may be asked to participate in a mediation.

 When a space (bed, closet, etc.) in a room becomes vacant after a student moves out, residents still in the room must keep that space unoccupied should other resident(s) be assigned to that space.

 Residents still in the room are encouraged to keep the space reasonably clean to help create a positive roommate dynamic with the new resident(s).

-Residents can only move into a vacant space in a room after being granted permission by their Community Director or the University Student Housing Office.
+Residents can only move into a vacant space in a room after being granted permission by their Community Director, Program Coordinator, or the University Student Housing Office.
 Moving into a room/suite/apartment or changing rooms/suites/apartments without the written approval and direction of University Student Housing is a violation of this standard that may result in conduct action and/or applicable fees.

 A limited number of ski/snowboard lockers are available to residents of Hapner, Hyalite, and Yellowstone Halls and secure bike storage available to residents of Hyalite and Yellowstone to rent for a minimal charge.
 These lockers and secure bike storage spots are rented on a first come, first serve basis starting in July.

 Smoking is not allowed inside any University Student Housing facilities.
 This includes cigars, cigarettes, pipes, hookah, e-cigarettes/vape, or any other smoking device.
 Hookah pipes or bongs are prohibited inside of any University Student Housing facilities.
 Any smoking paraphernalia known to be associated with or suspected of use with drugs may be confiscated by University Police Department and is a violation of the drug policy.

 As of August 1, 2012, Montana State University is a Tobacco Free Campus.